gem-library/gem/docs/index.md

 Background Photo by Andrea Sonda on Unsplash

 [^1]: Octave version 4.2.2 is supported.
-Changes introduced in version 4.4 broke the support for `classdefs`.
-This should be restored in the upcoming Octave 6 ([status](https://savannah.gnu.org/bugs/?56385) of the main related issue)
+Changes introduced in version 4.4 broke the support for `classdefs` ([status](https://savannah.gnu.org/bugs/?56385) of one important issue).
+Classdefs in Octave are being [heavily worked](https://wiki.octave.org/Classdef).